 Kompong Phluk vs. Chong Khneas

-Most visitors to the area head to the stilted (“floating”) village of Chong Khneas, which is much closer to the tourist mecca of Siem Reap.
+Most visitors in search of a Tonle Sap floating village head to the stilted (“floating”) village of Chong Khneas, which is much closer to the tourist mecca of Siem Reap.

-We had been advised by our friends Doug and Akemi (whom we met in Khuri, India) to avoid Chong Khneas as they had been quite disappointed with the experience and had heard that Kompong Phluk was a much better (and less touristic) bet.
+We had been advised by another backpacking couple whom we met in Khuri, India to avoid Chong Khneas.
+They had been quite disappointed with the experience and heard that Kompong Phluk might be a better (and less touristic) bet.

-The downside was that it was quite a bit farther out of town (a mixed blessing I suppose) but we were able to incorporate seeing the village into a day trip with some other sights and have absolutely no regrets about the decision.
+Fortunately, we were able to incorporate seeing the village into a day trip with some other sights along the way and have absolutely no regrets about the decision.

-Getting to Kompong Phluk: The Good, Bad, and Ugly
+Getting to Kompong Phluk on Our Own – The Good, Bad, and Ugly

 Part of the challenge (and the allure) of visiting a place like Kompong Phluk is the lack of reliable information for visiting the village.

 Since visiting, many more have found Kompong Phluk and written about it on sites like TripAdvisor.
-Our main sources of information at the time were the couple who told us about the place and a very recently published guidebook which included directions and rates.
+Our main sources of information at the time of our visit were the couple who told us about the place and a very recently published guidebook which included directions and rates.

 Lesson #1: Go With a Respected Tuk Tuk Driver